miahangelato/ml-custom-dataset/README.md

-# 📊 Activity 2: Create, Visualize, and Model Your Own Dataset
+# SOFTDSNL - Activity 2: Create, Visualize, and Model Your Own Dataset

-## 🕒 Time: 2 hours

 ---